How to List on the MLS Without a Realtor

 How to list on the MLS without an agent

-Step 1: Research the best flat-fee MLS companies in your area
+Step 1: Research the best companies near you

-With hundreds of flat-fee MLS services operating across the country, finding the right one for your needs requires some digging.
+With hundreds of flat fee MLS services operating nationwide, finding the right one for your needs requires digging.
 National providers like Unreal Estate, Fizber, and FSBO.com offer wide coverage, but local market presence can vary significantly.

-To make an informed decision, reading online reviews can provide valuable insights into past customers' experiences and satisfaction levels with their services.
+Reading online reviews can provide valuable insights into past customers' experiences and satisfaction levels with their services, enabling informed decisions.

 Step 2: Choose a plan that's right for you

-After identifying a suitable flat-fee MLS company, the next step is to select a service package that aligns with your needs and budget.
-It's essential to consider the trade-offs of each plan.
+After identifying a suitable flat fee MLS company, the next step is to select a service package that aligns with your needs and budget.
+Consider the trade-offs of each plan.

-For example, choosing a basic plan that skips professional photography may appear cost-effective at first glance.
+For example, choosing a basic plan that skips professional photography may appear cost-effective.
 Yet, compelling visuals are key to engaging online buyers.
-Indeed, a recent study highlighted that high-quality images are the top feature online buyers find very useful, with an impressive 85% rating it as such.[6]
+A recent study highlighted that high-quality images are the top feature online buyers find very useful, with an impressive 85% rating it as such.[8]

-A lack of quality photos could result in your property lingering on the market, potentially leading to a significant price reduction later on.
+A lack of quality photos could result in your property lingering on the market, potentially leading to a significant price reduction later.
+So, you'll either need to opt for professional photo services from the flat fee MLS company or hire a photographer alone.

 Not sure what services you'll require?
 Ask whether the company allows you to add individual services à la carte as needed.
-This flexibility can provide a safety net, enabling you to enhance your listing based on how the market responds.
+This flexibility acts as a safety net, allowing you to adjust your listing based on market feedback.

 Step 3: Sign the listing agreement